 God tells Abram to set out on a journey where he will receive blessings and bless others including the stranger along the way.

 Paul argues that Abraham was justified before God not based on his deeds but rather his faith and God’s promise.

 Nicodemus visits Jesus, who responds with words about Nicodemus’ need to be born from above, of water and the Spirit.
 Jesus also declares that God’s ultimate aim is not to condemn but to bring life.

-3. Jesus’ words mystify Nicodemus but his aim in the long run is not to confuse nor condemn but to give life.
-The same creative life that only God can speak.
+Jesus’ words mystify Nicodemus but his aim in the long run is not to confuse nor condemn, but to give life.

-4. We must align our own lives to this new birth and to consider how we might challenge others with God’s call on their lives, to live in the light which overcomes darkness.
+We are called to open our own lives to new birth and to consider how we might challenge others with God’s call on their lives.